 The fourth of The Hereditary Societies of Waynesboro is the James Burns Society.
 This group recognizes descent from Americans who served in either of the two companies raised at what was then called “Waynesburg” to fight in the War of 1812.
 Please click here to download the rosters of Captain Samuel Gordon’s Company and Captain John Flanagan’s Company.
 (It is interesting to note that few of the men in Captain Gordon’s company actually resided at or near Waynesburg.)
 Rather than choose between the captains who led these companies, AHA has named this Society in honor of the soldier who emerged from our second war with Great Britain as the leading military man of the community.
 James Burns served as third lieutenant in Captain Gordon’s company during the war; but following that conflict, he was steadily promoted until August 3, 1821, when the governor of Pennsylvania commissioned him Brigadier General in the Pennsylvania Militia, placing him in command of the Second Brigade, Eleventh Division, which comprised the militias of Cumberland, Perry and Franklin counties.
 Please click here to download the application for the James Burns Society.

-For more information, please email us at email@example.com or write to us at 119 West Main Street, Waynesboro, PA 17268
+For more information, please email us at firstname.lastname@example.org or write us at 119 West Main Street, Waynesboro, PA 17268.